Understanding Universal’s Express Passes

 3. Never be afraid to simply pass up a ride and come back.

-Again, the flexibility provided by the Universal Express program means that sometimes many guests will just happen to want to ride the same thing at the same time.
-Except for those rare occasions when a particular ride has technical problems all day, causing its continuous opening and closing, a backed up Express queue, no matter its cause, will generally clear within the hour.
-Come back later and your wait will probably be shorter.
+The flexibility of the Universal Express may mean that guests may just happen to want to ride one attraction at the same time.
+Except for those rare occasions when a particular ride has technical problems, they generally clear within the hour.
+Come back later and you might find a shorter waiting time.

 Is an Express Pass truly worth the cost?

-1. During what season are you planning to visit and how large are the crowds during that season?
+1. What season are you planning to visit and how large are the crowds during that season?

 There are certain times of the year when crowds are quite minimal and the Standby lines are generally short.
 At these times, an Express Pass may be unnecessary.
-On the other hand, during some holiday and vacation periods crowds are immense and Standby lines regularly stretch to 90 or even 120 minutes.
-Express Passes are more costly at this time, but well worth the investment if your time at the parks is limited.
+On the other hand, during some holiday and vacation periods crowds are immense.
+Some Standby lines regularly stretch to 90 or even 120 minutes.
+Express Passes may be pricey, but well worth the investment if your time at the parks is limited.

 2. How many days do you have to visit each park?